Patient harm

 Potassium supplementation

-A recent national patient safety alert highlights the lack of a licensed liquid potassium supplement.
+A recent national patient safety alert communicates the discontinuation of a licensed liquid potassium supplement.

 The Neonatal and Paediatric Pharmacy Group (NPPG) have recently updated their position statement to include potassium.